Cvnvr/trailmix-asteroids/README.md

 #### **Power-ups!**
 Power-ups that change the player ship's projectile firing behaviour.

-- After destroying a UFO, there’s a random chance that it will drop a power-up at its position.
+- After destroying a UFO, there’s a chance that it will drop a power-up at its position.
-- To activate it, simply drive it with your ship.
+- To activate it, simply drive through it with your ship.
 - The power-up will disappear if the player fails to reach it in time.

 - **Implemented power-ups**: